DanarCahyadi12/learn-golang-docker/README.md

 There are 2 stages in `Dockerfile` :

-- `builder`: This stage is for building our app to execution binary file.
+- `builder`: This stage is for building our app into `.exe` file.
 And the binary file will be storing in `app` work directory.
 - `prod`: This stage is our final stage.
 We use `alpine` for running our application.
 This stage will be copying binary file from `builder` stage and running the application.